jixiangdeng/gitskills/README.md

-# gitskills for clone from GitHub repo
+# gitskills for clone from GitHub repository.